owid/sdg-tracker.org/pages/peace-justice.md

         <div class="col-md">
             <span>SDG Indicator 16.1.3</span>
             <h3>Prevalence of all forms of violence</h3>
-            <p><strong>Definition:</strong> Indicator 16.1.3 is the <i><q>proportion of population subjected to (a) physical violence, (b) psychological violence and (c) sexual violence in the previous 12 months</q></i>.<p>Data shown for this indicator is the share of women (aged 15 years or older) who have experienced sexual or physical violence from an intimate partner over the previous 12 months. <p>Data on violence for non-partnered women, men and psychological violence is not available.</p>
+            <p><strong>Definition:</strong> Indicator 16.1.3 is the <i><q>proportion of population subjected to (a) physical violence, (b) psychological violence and (c) sexual violence in the previous 12 months</q></i>.<p>Complete data for this indicator is not available.
+Data shown here is only one aspect of the complete indicator: the share of women (aged 15 years or older) who have experienced sexual or physical violence from an intimate partner over the previous 12 months. <p>Data on violence for non-partnered women, men and psychological violence is not available.</p>
             <p><strong>Goal:</strong> <i><q>Significantly reduce all forms of violence and related death rates</q></i> across all countries by 2030.<p>There is no defined target level of reduction for this indicator.</p>
         </div>
         <div class="col-md">